FennecLabsLtd/VRUtilityBelt/docs/addons/overlays.rst

             },
             "key": "", // When attached to an overlay, this is the overlay key to attach to.
 When attached to a deviceindex, this is the device index.
         }

+* AbsoluteRelative is used to position an overlay relative to another, but without using OpenVR's built in hierarchy system as it only goes one deep.
+You'll want to use this if you want to position overlays relative to other relatively positioned overlays. **Note**: It only positions it when called, after that it will not move until repositioned via setting the position again.
+This is a relatively intensive method and should be used sparingly.

 .. attribute:: bool: show_as_dashboard